xyMa00/bio_z7/Ressac/README.md

 or download and install

 	git clone git@github.com:xyMa00/bio_z7.git
-	cd Res_ATACseq_all
+	cd Ressac
 	python setup.py install

 Installation only requires a few minutes.

 ## Data preprocessing
+* First you need to convert the input data to a .h5ad file(this file should contain 'cell_type' in its obs).
-* First, you can filter based on cells or peaks.
-* Second, you can choose to keep the most variable features.
+* Second, you can screen based on cells and peaks, at the same time, you can choose to keep the most variable features.
 * Third, the final number of retained peaks should be the square of some number.

-You can refer to **Peaks_fliter_all.py** for the whole process.
+You can refer to **epi_h5ad.py** for the whole process.

 ## Quick Start

 #### Input
-* h5ad file(contains 'cell_type' in its obs).
+* h5ad file(should contain 'cell_type' in its obs).

-Reference run python epi_h5ad.py to add 'cell_type'.

-    python epi_h5ad.py

 #### Run

-    SCALE.py -d [input]
+    Ressac.py -d [input]

 #### Output
 Output will be saved in the output folder including: